ACV Auctions Inc. (ACVA) EPS is poised to hit -0.17 next quarter: How Investors Can Make It Count the Most?

 ACV Auctions Inc. (ACVA) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Auto & Truck Dealerships industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Auto & Truck Dealerships Industry.
 ACV Auctions Inc.’s current insider ownership accounts for 1.00%, in contrast to 91.20% institutional ownership.
 According to the most recent insider trade that took place on May 02, this organization’s Chief Sales Officer sold 2,931 shares at the rate of 12.75, making the entire transaction reach 37,370 in total value, affecting insider ownership by 66,964.
 Preceding that transaction, on Dec 13, Company’s CCDSO and Chief Legal Officer sold 16,535 for 20.08, making the whole transaction’s value amount to 332,023.
 This particular insider is now the holder of 0 in total.

 ACV Auctions Inc. (ACVA) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 3/30/2022 suggests?
-It has posted -$0.19 earnings per share (EPS) not meeting the forecaster’s viewpoint (set at -$0.16) by -$0.03.
+In the latest quarterly report released, which was put into the public domain on 3/30/2022, the organization reported -$0.19 earnings per share (EPS) for the three months, lower than the consensus estimate (set at -$0.16) by -$0.03.
+This company achieved a net margin of -21.81 while generating a return on equity of -19.98.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.16 per share during the current fiscal year.

 ACV Auctions Inc. (NASDAQ: ACVA) Trading Performance Indicators